 Subscribe to our mailing list to be the first to hear about discounts, special offers, new products, and more...

 It's easier to be proactive than reactive.
 Identify sources of soiling and react to spills promptly.
 Blot all liquids spills as opposed to rubbing.
 This helps to absorb more fluid.
 Rinse with clean water to further dilute the spill.
 Repeat as needed to further remove the liquid.
-For solid materials such as food and chocolate, remove particles carefully then follow the above procedure.
-If have tiles you can pull the carpet tile from the floor to take to a sink for a more through cleaning.
+For solid materials; such as, food and chocolate, remove particles carefully then follow the above procedure.
+If you have tiles, you can pull the carpet tile from the floor to take to a sink for a more through cleaning.
 Allow the carpet tile to dry before placing it back into position.
 A hair dryer can be used lightly on the carpet tile or gym floor covering to ensure a shorter drying time.
-If you are purchasing tile, Its always a good idea to have extra tiles (attic stock) to use when you need to replace a square.
+If you are purchasing tile, it's always a good idea to have extra tiles (attic stock) to use when you need to replace a square.

 Vacuuming and Spot Cleaning

-A carpet vacuum with good suction and a beater bar to left soil, dust and particles to the surface of the pile is recommended for carpet tiles.
+A carpet vacuum, with good suction and a beater bar to lift soil, dus,t and particles to the surface of the pile, is recommended for carpet tiles.
 It is recommended to vacuum often with mulitple sweeps to allow the beater bar to function as it is intented.

 Thorough Cleaning Procedures